rasputnik/ansible-autonagios/README.md

     ansible-playbook -i hosts nagios.yml

-the playbook runs against/on the nagios server (localhost by default), and walks *groups.all* to find every server.
+the playbook walks *groups.all* to find every server, then runs a 'master template' (roles/autonagios/templates/host-template.yml)

-The master template generates 'universal' checks, and then loads a 'partial' for every group that server belongs to (typically 1, but this will handle many).
+The master template contains generic checks, and loads a 'partial' template for each group the server belongs to.

 vars
 ====